-There are two basic types of lead-acid battery cells:

-1. Vented Lead-Acid (VLA), which is commonly referred to as a "flooded" or "wet" cell because the dilute sulfuric acid electrolyte is in a liquid form

-2. Valve-Regulated Lead-Acid (VRLA), which is erroneously referred to as "sealed" or "maintenance free" or even a "sealed maintenance free cell," because it is neither sealed nor maintenance free.
+There are two basic types of lead-acid battery cells.
+One is the Vented Lead-Acid (VLA), which is commonly referred to as a "flooded" or "wet" cell because the dilute sulfuric acid electrolyte is in a liquid form.
+The other is the Valve-Regulated Lead-Acid (VRLA) cell which is erroneously referred to as "sealed" or "maintenance free" or even a "sealed maintenance free cell."
+This is because it is neither sealed or maintenance free.
+There is a pressure relief valve installed in the cell which opens in reaction to internal pressure build-up and VRLA cells certainly require maintenance.

-Within these two types exist different plate chemistries and construction methods.
-The most common lead-acid battery design used in North America is the pasted (flat) plate.
-With VLA cells, the electrolyte is a free-flowing liquid, whereas with VRLA cells, the electrolyte is in an immobilized form.
+Within these two types there are different plate chemistries and construction methods.
+The most common types of lead-acid battery designs used in North America are the pasted (flat) plate followed by the tubular plate design.
+The plates are mainly lead with an additive aimed at strengthening the plates or extending plate life.
+These additives include calcium, antimony, selenium and tin.
+In all cases, the electrolyte is dilute sulfuric acid.
+With VLA cells the electrolyte is a free-flowing liquid; whereas, with VRLA cells, the electrolyte is in an immobilized form.
+This is achieved either by absorbing the liquid electrolyte in micro-porous, sponge-like plate separators or by adding a gelling agent to the electrolyte.
+Hence the terms "absorbed" electrolyte and "gelled" electrolyte.